cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 A chain can utilize one or both parts of the interchain accounts protocol (*controlling* and *hosting*).
 A controller chain that registers accounts on other host chains (that support interchain accounts) does not necessarily have to allow other controller chains to register accounts on its chain, and vice versa.

-This specification defines the general way to register an interchain account and transfer tx bytes to control the account.
-The host chain is responsible for deserializing and executing the tx bytes, and the controller chain must know how the host chain will handle the tx bytes in advance (Cosmos SDK chains will deserialize using Protobuf).
+This specification defines the general way to register an interchain account and send tx bytes to be executed on behalf of the owner account.
+The host chain is responsible for deserializing and executing the tx bytes and the controller chain must know how the host chain will handle the tx bytes in advance of sending a packet, thus this must be negotiated during channel creation.

 ### Controller chain contract